kay-ro/SPIRIT/README.md

   otherwise we will face rendering issues if the min/max values aren't updated accordingly

 - add checkbox stuff

-- fix (re-implement) import data functionality
-- implement basic minimizer
+- no dataset -> minimizer crashes

 ### Später